dechantoine/ModelingEarthquakeDamage/README.md

 ### 7 - Ensemble Learning

-Now that we have algorithms from decent to good, I use the power of ensemble learning to get a slight boost to my current best score.
+Now that we have algorithms from decent to good, I use the power of ensemble learning to get a slight boost to my current best score +

-### 8 - Error and bias analysis of each algorithm
+I analyze error and bias of each algorithm.

-Coming soon !

 ## Acknowledgment